BryanSchuetz/wedding/hotels.md

 <p><strong>2500 Calvert Street, N.W.<br>
 Washington, DC 20008</strong></p>

 Included in the National Trust for Historic Preservation’s ‘Historic Hotels of America,’ [The Omni Shoreham](http://www.omnihotels.com/hotels/washington-dc-shoreham) is nestled just inside the Cleveland Park neighborhood, a bridge away from the Adams Morgan and Kalorama neighborhoods, and overlooking scenic Rock Creek Park.
 A block away from great restaurants along Connecticut Avenue, it is also an easy walk to the National Zoo.
 Grab a cab to the ceremony or cut through the park.
 Built in 1930, the hotel has hosted every Presidential inaugural ball from FDR to Obama.
 The hotel recently completed a three-year, $80 million restoration which was one of the largest undertaken in the country.
 The closest Metro station is Woodley Park on the Red Line.
-The cut-off date for booking a room at the negotiated rate is August 18. **Reservations can be made online or by phone at 1-800-THE-OMNI.**
+The cut-off date for booking a room at the negotiated rate is August 18. **Reservations can be made by phone at 1-800-THE-OMNI.**